VarunSriTeja/WIDS--FaceCipher/WEEK4/README.md

 You will learn about new type of network called Siamese Neural Network

 SUBMISSION MODE
-Link of github Repo where ipynb file of the project is uploaded and a vedio showing that the base image does not match with other image but matches with different orientation of base image.
+Link of github Repo where ipynb file of the project is uploaded and a video showing that the base image does not match with other image but matches with different orientation of base image.

 ALL THE BEST !!!